THIRUPATHI-959/nasscom_vsd_soc_design_thirupathi/README.md

 ### <h1 id="header-1_3_3">Review files after design prep and run synthesis</h1>

-After completing the preparation, in the picorv32a file, the run terictory is created.
-Inside the folder, Today's date is created. so in this terictory some folders are available which is required for openlane.

-In the temp file, merged.lef file is available which was created in preparation time. if we open this merged.lef file, we get all the wire or layer level and cell level information.
+ Once complete the preparation,The merged.lef file, which was created during the preparation phase, is accessible in the temp file.
+Opening this merged.lef file provides access to all **wire**, **layer**, and **cell level data**.

 ![image](https://github.com/user-attachments/assets/5d7ce5a1-7e51-48c5-9fb3-523f0e6ef024)